JohannSeverin/Master_Thesis/Note Vault/Master Thesis Trail/Documentation - QuantumDeviceSimulation/Devices/Pulses.md

-#todo
-- [ ] Create a Pulse Sequence, which simply adds multiple pulses in parallel or series

 ## Pulse Parent Class
 At the moment the Pulse Parent class mostly serves a typing help.
 It just has single abstract method inheriting most functionality from the [Device Parent Class](Devices#Device Parent Class).
 A Pulse class takes the structure: